 Below we give a brief description of the rules in~\figref{fig:app_wf_rules}.
-Essentially, they differ from the ones in \figref{fig:app_typingrepeat}, by allowing mismatches between the number of copies of a variable in a functional position and the number of components in a bag. \begin{itemize} \item {\bf Rules $\redlab{F{:}wf \dash expr}$ and $\redlab{F{:}wf \dash bag}$} derive that well-typed expressions and bags in $\lamr$ are well-formed. \item {\bf Rules \redlab{F{:}abs}, \redlab{F{:}bag}, and \redlab{F{:}sum}} are as in the type system for \lamr, but extended to the system of well-formed expressions. \item {\bf Rules $\redlab{F{:}ex \dash sub}$ and $\redlab{F{:}app}$} differ from the similar typing rules as the size of the bags (as declared in their types) is no longer required to match the number of occurrences of the variable assignment in the typing context (\redlab{F:ex\dash sub}), or the type of the term in the functional position (\redlab{F:app}). \item {\bf Rule~$\redlab{F{:}fail}$} has no analogue in the type system: we allow $\fail^{\widetilde{x}}$ to be well-formed with any type, provided that the context contains the types of the variables in $\widetilde{x}$. \end{itemize} Clearly, the set of \emph{well-typed} expressions is strictly included in the set of \emph{well-formed} expressions.
-Take $M=x\esubst{ \bag{N_1} \cdot \bag{N_2} }{ x }$ where both $N_1$ and $N_2$ are well-typed.
+Essentially, they differ from the ones in \figref{fig:app_typingrepeat}, by allowing mismatches between the number of copies of a variable in a functional position and the number of components in a bag. \begin{itemize} \item {\bf Rules~$\redlab{F{:}wf \dash expr}$ and $\redlab{F{:}wf \dash bag}$} derive that well-typed expressions and bags in $\lamr$ are well-formed. \item {\bf Rules~\redlab{F{:}abs}, \redlab{F{:}bag}, and \redlab{F{:}sum}} are as in the type system for \lamr, but extended to the system of well-formed expressions. \item {\bf Rules~$\redlab{F{:}ex \dash sub}$ and $\redlab{F{:}app}$} differ from the similar typing rules as the size of the bags (as declared in their types) is no longer required to match the number of occurrences of the variable assignment in the typing context (\redlab{F:ex\dash sub}), or the type of the term in the functional position (\redlab{F:app}). \item {\bf Rule~$\redlab{F{:}fail}$} has no analogue in the type system: we allow $\fail^{\widetilde{x}}$ to be well-formed with any strict type, provided that the core context contains the types of the variables in $\widetilde{x}$ (i.e., none of the variables in $\widetilde{x}$ is typed with $\omega$). \end{itemize} Clearly, the set of {well-typed} expressions is strictly included in the set of {well-formed} expressions.
+Take, e.g., $M=x\esubst{ \bag{N_1,N_2} }{ x }$, where both $N_1$ and $N_2$ are well-typed.
 It is easy to see that $M$ is well-formed.
 However, $M$ is not well-typed.

 \begin{exa}[Cont.
 Example~\ref{ex:welltyped}] We explore the well-formedness of some of the terms motivated in previous examples:

 \begin{enumerate} \item Term $M_1 = (\lambda x. x ) \bag{y} $ is well-typed and also well-formed, as we have: